AdaCore/training_material/courses/spark_essentials/060_proof/03-limitations_of_proof.rst

 Limitations of Automatic Provers - Proof Context
 --------------------------------------------------

-* Proof context for a check in a subprogram :ada:`S` is:
+* Proof context for a check in a subprogram :ada:`S` is

   - The contracts of all subprograms called by :ada:`S`
   - The body of :ada:`S` prior to the check